Renewable Natural Resources, Regime Shift and Hysteresis: Introduction

 The ``smooth recruitment function'' renewable resource problem is well studied \citep{clark:mathematical}, however, it is now believed that many renewable resources are subject to ``tipping points'' in recruitment.
 For marine resources, there is a consensus that tipping points are important \citep{selkoe:principles, hunsicker:characterizing}.
 For instance, minimal genetic diversity is required for effective reproduction \citep{kardos:crucial}.
 For tropical rain forests, the tipping mechanism results from changes in rainfall patterns due to deforestation that transitions the ecosystem from rain forest to savanna \citep{nobre:tipping, malhado:cerrado}.

-Prior research on renewable resources with tipping points models the tipping process using a hazard model \citep[see][for examples]{reed:optimal, polasky:optimal, zeeuw:managing, nkuiya:stochastic}.
-With the exception of \cite{reed:optimal}, these models assume that tipping is irreversible.\footnote{ \cite{reed:optimal} allows for exogenous, stochastic recovery so that there is no role for harvest rates to either speed or slow recovery. } In a hazard model, there is no fixed tipping point and the likelihood of tipping is decreasing in the resource stock.
-This has the interpretation that, at lower stock levels, the ecosystem is less resilient and adverse shocks are more likely \citep{reed:optimal, polasky:optimal, zeeuw:managing}.
-Uncertainty in the hazard model is exogenous to the model in the sense that even if the renewable resource stock remains stationary, a positive hazard rate implies that the renewable resource will eventually and irreversibly tip.
+Much of the prior work on renewable resources with tipping points models the tipping process using a hazard model.
+In a hazard model, there is no fixed tipping point and the likelihood of tipping is non-increasing in the resource stock.
+This has the interpretation that, at lower stock levels, the ecosystem may be less resilient and adverse shocks may be more likely \citep{reed:optimal, polasky:optimal, zeeuw:managing}.
+Uncertainty in the hazard model is exogenous to the model in the sense that even if the renewable resource stock remains stationary, a positive hazard rate implies that the renewable resource will eventually tip.

-While understanding how best to stave off or delay tipping is important, how ecosystems recover is also of interest.
-In particular, for an ecosystem that has suffered a regime shift, can a judiciously applied harvest policy induce recovery and if so, do the long term benefits justify the short term reduction in harvests?
-And what role, if any, does hysteresis play with optimal recovery policies?

 In this paper, I characterize the optimal harvest of a renewable resource in the presence of tipping points.
 A recruitment function governs the natural growth rate of the resource stock.
-Instead of modeling the tipping process using a hazard model, I assume that the location of the tipping point is fixed.\footnote{This is not without precedent.
-For instance, in their diagrams illustrating regime shift, \cite{dudgeon:phase} and \cite{selkoe:principles} show fixed tipping points.} I consider my approach to be complementary with the hazard literature.
-Fixed tipping points allow me to consider two aspects of tipping points that have hitherto not been formally modeled.
+Instead of modeling the tipping process using a hazard model, I assume that the location of the tipping point is fixed.\footnote{ This is not without precedent.
+For instance, in their diagrams illustrating regime shift, \cite{dudgeon:phase} and \cite{selkoe:principles} show fixed tipping points. } I consider my approach to be complementary with the hazard literature.
+Fixed tipping points allow me to consider two important aspects of tipping points.
 The first is to allow for the possibility that with sufficiently austere harvests, a low fecundity renewable resource is able to recover.
 Second, given that the renewable resource is able to recover, it then becomes possible to tractably model hysteresis.